2020 holiday-music guide: Support local artists by streaming these concerts, shows

 CBCA’s marketing campaign, which launched Dec.
 1, encourages donations to arts groups and relief funds; buying memberships and subscriptions from SCFD cultural nonprofits; and ignoring corporate retailers in favor of Colorado artists and companies via artsthroughitall.org.

 There’s a lot of need, and a lot of deserving organizations.
-At the Denver Center for the Performing Arts, for example, the dark stages and loss of holiday performances this year have sidelined “3,500 actors, singers, musicians, artists, back-stage crew, box office staff and more who bring more than 2,700 performances annually,” according to the CBCA.
+At the Denver Performing Arts Complex, for example, the dark stages and loss of holiday performances this year have sidelined “3,500 actors, singers, musicians, artists, back-stage crew, box office staff and more who bring more than 2,700 performances annually,” according to the CBCA.

 But we have a few ideas to start.
 Pull up a cozy flatscreen, laptop or mobile device for this year’s sampling of holiday-music performances that are locally produced or hosted, with proceeds going to metro-area arts nonprofits.